How to Be Good at Social Media: Be Social! ( :

 - “Like” everything.
 Whether it’s a Teams chat, a comment on LinkedIn, or a tweet that you enjoyed or found interesting, reacting to or “liking” a comment acknowledges you received the message and provides a sense of closure in a conversation.

 - Follow back.
 This is especially true of people you know in real life.
 Stay on top of your notifications and follow back anyone in your industry or whom you might remotely know.
-Building your network helps increase the organic reach on your own social posts.
+Building your social media network helps increase the organic reach on your own social posts.

 - Social media algorithms are designed to recognize which users are meaningfully connected.
 When two people or business accounts mutually follow each other, algorithms recognize that connection and will tend to serve more content between users that are connected.